The American Art Collaborative

 This site allows objects and artists from across the 14 partner institutions to be explored through one interface.
 To design and develop a usable application for exploring the collected data, the project established a Browse Working Group, involving six of the 14 institutions and led by Design for Context, who developed the demonstration application.

-This application is a prototype - it is not meant to represent all the things that can be done with museum data in the future, but rather to provide easy access to the available partner information and focus on how data from the different institutions can be connected and explored.
-Some features that had been discussed by the partners were not able to be incorporated due to limitations in the data or LOD conversion, while other features were not incorporated due to the constrained scope of the initial project.
+This application is a prototype.
+It is not meant to represent all the things that can be done with museum data in the future, but rather to provide easy access to the available partner information and focus on how data from the different institutions can be connected and explored.
+Many features that had been discussed by the partners were not able to be incorporated due to limitations in the data or LOD conversion, or were not incorporated due to the constrained scope of the initial project.
 Additional features and ideas remain "on the drawing board" for the future, so please contact Design for Context with feature ideas and questions.